 ZenABM lets you see exactly which target accounts (companies) engaged with which of your LinkedIn ads and how those engagements translate into pipeline and revenue, by combining data from LinkedIn Ads API with your CRM data.

-Yes, ZenABM has beed designed specifically with LinkedIn ABM campaigns in mind – not just LinkedIn ads –Â and it shows.
+Yes, ZenABM has been designed specifically with LinkedIn-focused multichannel ABM campaigns in mind – not just LinkedIn ads – and it shows.

-ZenABM queries LinkedIn API to give you data on each account that:Â
+ZenABM queries the LinkedIn API to give you data on each account that:

 ZenABM maps LinkedIn engagement to open opportunities and closed-won inside your CRM.
 You also see per-deal values tied to specific ABM campaigns, which in turn – are tied to specific ad impressions.

-So you can finally say:
+So you can finally report:

 No Excel gymnastics or custom CRM builds.
 ZenABM ships dashboards that compute ROAS, lift, pipeline per dollar, and more.

-The ZenABM dashboards are split between the overall analytics dashboard from all abm campaigns with key metrics like pipeline per $ spent and ROAs, and each ABM campaign dashboard:
+The ZenABM dashboards are split between the overall analytics dashboard from all ABM campaigns with key metrics like pipeline per $ spent and ROAs, and each ABM campaign dashboard:

 These built-in dashboards make it easy to track ABM marketing campaigns and sales efforts (so your ABM strategy targets & nurtures only the accounts that are likely to convert).